-Trip leads will raise any concerns or questions about potential risks and safety measures with the headteacher and, where appropriate, third party vendors.
+Trip leads will raise any concerns or questions about potential risks and safety measures with the Head of School and, where appropriate, third party vendors.

-Every risk assessment will be approved by the headteacher, and a copy taken on the visit and another copy left with the Office.
+Every risk assessment will be approved by the Head of School, and a copy taken on the visit and another copy left with the Office.